• It’s Now or Never Sale – Ends Nov 29th!

 When Should You Contact Your Optometrist?

 Nobody said that to adjust to new glasses is an easy process.
 On the contrary, to get used to new glasses, you should be in some sort of pain.
 It doesn't last forever though.
 The period ranges from a minimum of three days to a maximum of two weeks.
 However, it CAN take longer if you are switching between lenses and glasses.
 So should you contact an optomerist?
 Sure thing, under one condition.
-If the eyetsrain, headache, nausea and distorted vision are not gone within the first two weeks then contacting a professional will help.
+If the eyetsrain, headache, nausea and distorted blurred vision are not gone within the first two weeks then contacting a professional will help.
 Your optometrist will know how to read eye prescription and therefore pick out the problem you might be facing.

 Buying a new pair of prescription eyeglasses is exciting, but keep in mind to stay patient at first.
 Give yourself, your eyes and your brain enough time to adapt to them.